eddie0809/BachAnalysis/README.md

 - avoid parallel voices on consonant intervals

 ## FAQ
-i have yet to get a question about this, that i didn't previously also asked myself. with that being said, i only really got 3 questions about this so far.
+i have yet to get a question about this, that i didn't previously also ask myself. with that being said, i only really got 3 questions about this so far.
 I'm just anticipating new questions, which will *most definitively* get asked (Clueless)